jlengstorf/lengstorf.com/content/blog/slaying-dragons.md

 [^drama]:
     Cue dramatic orchestral stab and a tight close-up of my horrified face.

-Slowly, and with the help of [good friends]({{< ref "blog/best-friends.md" >}}) and a strategy to [develop a more positive outlook](https://medium.com/@jlengstorf/stop-glossing-over-the-good-stuff-b89e25f7c714), I created fewer and fewer problems for myself, and directed the restlessness I felt during quiet periods toward identifying the real source of my restlessness.
+Slowly, and with the help of [good friends]({{< ref "blog/best-friends.md" >}}) and a [strategy to develop a more positive outlook](https://medium.com/@jlengstorf/stop-glossing-over-the-good-stuff-b89e25f7c714), I created fewer and fewer problems for myself, and directed the restlessness I felt during quiet periods toward identifying the real source of my discomfort.

 These days, I try to take a beat and ask a few questions before I go charging into the fiery jaws of death.